ZHXTHU2017/Axon_morphodynamics/README.md

 -------------------------------------------------------
 3. Demo
 -------------------------------------------------------
-To reproduce the demo figures using the provided datasets:
+To reproduce the demo figures:

 1. Open MATLAB and set the current folder to the project directory.
 2. Run the scripts sequentially: